MareGeldenhuys/CandCAxon/AxonCQRS.md

 "A component should neither be aware of, nor make any assumptions about the location of components it interacts with." - Frans van Buul

-What this essentially means that any of the services should not need to care about the boiler plate neccesary to interact with any other component.
+What this essentially means is that any of the services should not need to care about the boiler plate neccesary to interact with any other component.
 The framework should take care of this.
 Axon provides the Command Gateway and the Query gateway interfaces to send commands and queries, where the framework implementation handles the way in which it is achived.

 ### Axon Server